As my parents have aged [Dad is 74 and Mom is 71] finding grants for senior citizens has become more important to me.

 So HIICAP not only helps seniors with the paperwork but provides counseling and information as to which are the right decisions as well as helping seniors appeal decisions against them by their insurance companies or Medicare.

 HOME-CARE SERVICES: Expanded In-Home Services for the Elderly Program (EISEP)–This grant for senior citizens allows for assistance for those over 60 years old who cannot do the tasks anymore in managing their home.
 This can include everything from food shopping, laundry and minor housework to assistance with personal grooming and bathing.

 Now, the program requirements may differ in your area but in my area you cannot be eligible for Medicaid or other assistance to receive this grant for senior citizens.

 LEGAL ASSISTANCE–A pro bono attorney is available to assist with personal legal consultations.
 In addition, the Office of the Aging can provide you with a list of elder law attorneys who may be in a position to provide pro bono assistance as well.

 NUTRITION PROGRAM–This grant for senior citizens can vary from area to area, but typically involves either charitable organization, such as Meals-On-Wheels and local food pantries, that will provide home-delivered meals to the elderly.
 Your local Office of the Aging will provide you with a list of organizations for those qualifying for this grant for senior citizens.

-OMBUDSERVICE-This is an indispensible service for seniors.
+OMBUDSERVICE–This is an indispensable service for seniors.
 And while not a typical grant for senior citizens it provides essential services.
 Think of the Ombudservice as your union rep when dealing with a nursing home or assisted living facility, where they will intervene on your behalf to make sure that your family.

 They are there to address concerns, complaints and to insure that the quality of care for long term residents of these facilities is acceptable.